Share this Post

-DRA members are free to interpret and personalize the Twelve Steps in a way that will meet their own needs for dual recovery.
+DRA members are free to interpret and personalise the Twelve Steps in a way that will meet their own needs for dual recovery.
 Members are free to develop their own beliefs and lifestyles to support their dual recovery.

-Spiritual Beliefs: Some members of DRA do incorporate spiritual or religious beliefs into their Twelve Steps.
+Some members of DRA do incorporate spiritual or religious beliefs into their Twelve Steps.
 They may find that their concept of a Higher Power is one that is based on spiritual principles.
 They are comfortable with a more traditional approach to dual recovery that includes prayer and meditation.

-Alternative Beliefs: Some members decide that alternative approaches are more appropriate for their dual recovery.
+Some members decide that alternative approaches are more appropriate for their dual recovery.
 They may be uncomfortable with spiritual principles or the practice of prayer and meditation.

 There may be several reasons a DRA member chooses an alternative approach: